JaKXz/react-component-template/README.md

 yarn start
 ```

-Then, open a new terminal tab your project directory:
+Then, open a new terminal tab in your project directory:

 ```bash
 cd example